 Required courses Semester Hours

 BUS 100 Introduction to Business 2

 BUS 313 Planning for Meaningful Work 2

 ECN 200S Introduction to Microeconomics 4

 ECN 201 Introduction to Macroeconomics 4

 MTH 123 Elementary Statistics 4

 ECN 271 Quantitative Methods for Business 4

 or

 MTH 141 Calculus I 4

 ACC 205 Financial Accounting 4

 MGT 200 Management Principles 4

 MKT 220 Marketing Principles 4

 FIN 320 Corporate Finance I 4

-BUS 496 Applied Strategy 2
+BUS 275 Introduction to Management Information Systems 2

-POL 120S Introduction to International Politics 4
+POL 120S Conflicts in World Politics 4

 ECN 401 SCE in Economics 1

-And any three of th he following:
+And any three of th a fallowing.

-ECN 327 International Trade 4
+And any three of th ECN 327 International Trade 4

-ECN 365 Global Macroeconomics 4
+ECN 327 ECN 365 Global Macroeconomics 4

-ECN 375 Development Economics 4

 ECN 380 Comparative Economic Systems 4

-ECN 390 Economies of the Asian Pacific Rim 4
+ECN 380 Economies of the Asian Pacific Rim 4

+ECIN 390 4

-And any one of the e following:
+And any one of the following:

 MKT 397 International Marketing 2

 FIN 398 Multinational Finance 4

-And any one of the e following:
+And any one of the following:

 HST 360 Modern China 4

-HST364 China's Partners in the 20th Century 4
+HST364 China's Partners in the 20 th Century 4

 HST 370 Modern Japan 4

-HST 380 South Asia 4

 HST 385 Modern Russia 4

 Total 61 - 63

-^{}Note: ECN 401 SCE in Economics is to be taken in conjunction with another 300-level or 400-level ECN course.
+Note: ECN 401 SCE in Economics is to be taken in conjunction with another 300-level or 400-level ECN course.
 Instructor's permission should be obtained well in advance of registration for the two courses.
 Consultation between student, academic adviser, and instructor is expected.
 Students majoring in International Business and Economics are not permitted to have a second major in Economics.

+Students majoring in International Business and Economics are not permitted to mave a second major in Economics.